 Digital History

-Digital methods are an essential part of my research.
+Digital methods are an essential part of my research and teaching.

 Current projects